 Google’s recent statistics show that 10.1% of Google’s traffic is for image searches.
 That equates to roughly 1 billion searches and clicks every single day for images alone.
 This, coupled with the fact that mobile searches for ‘image search’ have grown by over 60%, suggests that people worldwide increasingly rely on images to help them make important decisions.

-By creating and delivering high-quality images in the right size, resolution and format on your website, you can make your content more accessible and engaging to your users.
+By creating and choosing high-quality images in the right size, resolution and format on your website, you can make your content more accessible and engaging to your users.
 Simultaneously, you will also be adding SEO value to your site as a whole.
 Image optimization also involves adding accurate metadata to your imagery so that search engine crawlers can understand the context of your page and content more easily.

 As we have seen in recent years, Google has focused heavily on user experience as part of its constantly changing ranking algorithm, not least with the introduction of Core Web Vitals in 2021.
 If your site is capable of delivering a positive, fast, and seamless experience, you can improve your chances of ranking higher in search results for relevant keywords in your industry.